 - Jeff Bezos is an entrepreneur who is the founder and CEO of Amazon.

 Jeff Bezos is a renowned entrepreneur who is the founder and CEO of Amazon.com and Blue Origin Aerospace company.
-His birthplace is Albuquerque, New Mexico, in the United States.
-It is here that his parents birthed him on January 12, 1964.
+His birthplace is Albuquerque, New Mexico, in the United States, and he was born on January 12, 1964.
+He was born Jeffrey Preston Jorgensen.
+His father is Theodore “Ted” Jorgensen who was an unicycle hockey player and president of the very first unicycle hockey club.

 - Full Name